rajivsah485/contrail-web-controller/specs/load_balancing.md

     *	Enter IPAddress, Subnet, Port, Weight
 2. Available Instance (List): Optional

+1. address: The IP Address of the member to receive traffic from the load balancer.
+2. protocol_port: The port that the member is listening to receive traffic..
+3. subnet_id: The subnet in which to access the member Some attributes will receive default values if not specified in the request:
+4. admin_state_up: The default value for this attribute is true.
+5. weight: The default value for this attribute will be 1.

 **Step2 - Monitor Details:**
-1. Monitor type: Drop Down required (HTTP, PING, TCP)
+1. Monitor type: Drop Down required (HTTP,HTTPS, PING, TCP)
-2. Health check interval(sec): required
-3. Retry count before markdown: required
-3. Timeout(sec): required
     * When user select HTTP: need additional inputs
 	* HTTP method: Drop Down GET,HEAD Default(GET)
 	* Expected HTTP Status code :  Default(200)
     * URL Path: default (/)
+2. Health check interval(sec): required
+3. Retry count before markdown: required
+3. Timeout(sec): required

+4. delay: The interval in seconds between health checks.
+5. max_retries: Number of failed health checks before marked as OFFLINE.
+5. admin_state_up: The default is true.

 ![image](images/LBaaS_Create_Final.png)